IBM/automation-of-image-data-preprocessing/README.md

-# sentana
+"""
+The IBM License 2017.
+Contact: Tran Ngoc Minh (M.N.Tran@ibm.com).
+"""

 This project focuses on the automation of data preprocessing (AutoDP).